-The purpose of this page is to provide guidance to graduate students, staff, faculty supervisors, and instructors in the Faculty of Engineering as to what should be done when a graduate student experiences an illness or a disability and wishes to seek an academic accommodation or is submitting a Petition (e.g. Petition for Program Extension; Petition for Extension for Comprehensive Examination; Petition to Add or Drop a course after the deadline) for which the basis of the Petition is the illness or disability.
+The purpose of this page is to provide guidance to graduate students, staff, faculty supervisors, and instructors in the Faculty of Mathematics as to what should be done when a graduate student experiences an illness or a disability and wishes to seek an academic accommodation or is submitting a Petition (e.g. Petition for Program Extension; Petition for Extension for Comprehensive Examination; Petition to Add or Drop a course after the deadline) for which the basis of the Petition is the illness or disability.

 - If a student is in immediate distress during business hours they should seek immediate help from Counselling Services or Health Services.
 If students are experiencing distress after business hours, students should be encouraged to call HERE247 at 1-844-437-3247 (TTY: 1-877-688-5501); Good2Talk at 1-866-925-5454.
 If in immediate risk or danger, they should call 911.

 - If a staff or faculty member encounters a student in distress they should direct them or accompany them to Counselling Services or Health Services or call police services (x22222).